 Normally, someone who snapped or didn’t intend to yell will definitely apologise.
 However, workplace bullies (which can be your manager or colleague) don’t.
 And beside them not apologising this unpleasant behaviour is repeated constantly.

 When your workload is unrealistic.
 You are often asked to fulfil a huge amount of work in a short period of time.
 Meaning that you’re not given realistic deadlines for the amount of work or tasks that need to be done.
 And yes, in every workplace an emergency project might occur.
 However, when this seems to be the norm, it’s a sign of bullying.
-Besides that, it’s not healthy as it will leave you overworked and burned out.
+Besides that, an unrealistic workload can leave you overworked and cause burnout.

 For example, “You forgot to put a dot behind the sentence” or “It looks fine, but I would never do it like this”.
-Also, others seem to be receiving mercy for making some mistakes here and there, however, your mistakes definitely do not go unpunished.
+Also, others seem to be given more grace for making mistakes here and there, however, your mistakes definitely do not go unpunished.

 You had a great idea and decided to tell your colleague and before you knew it, they presented your idea as if it was theirs.
 Hey, maybe your colleague was so excited about this idea you had, that they just had to share it… However, if you share your idea or your work and someone, whether your manager or colleague, constantly fails to give you the credit for it, it’s called bullying… and stealing.